Using Session view

 • When the session ended

-Health shows indicator metrics for a session on a timeline, allowing you to correlate events with client activity.
-The top line next to Health shows an aggregate of every health group metric for every time bucket, based on the lowest-rated metric.
+The Session health shows indicator metrics for a session on timelines, allowing you to correlate events with client activity.

 Metrics